chillydesign/fpma/README.md

 # FPMA Theme

-This is the  theme made by webfactor.ch for FPMA
+This is the  theme made by webfactor.ch for FPMA.
+Yes